seanorama/masterclass/security-advanced/README.md

 ## Ranger install and AD integration

-We will install Ranger on the same node as Mysql, so run the setup steps on this node.
+We will install Ranger on the same node as Mysql, so run the setup steps on only MySQL node.

 ###### Create & confirm MySQL user 'root'